gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 {{#rustdoc_include ../listings/gobject_subclassing_1/src/main.rs:impl}}
 ```
 The description of the subclassing is in `ObjectSubclass`.
-You can choose any `NAME` you want, as long as it is unique within your application.
+- `NAME` can be chosen arbitrarily as long as it is unique within the project
-`Type` refers to the actual GObject we will create afterwards.
+- `Type` refers to the actual GObject that will be created afterwards
-`ParentType` is the GObject we inherit of.
+- `ParentType` is the GObject we inherit of

 After that, we would have the option to override the virtual methods of our ancestors.
 Since we only want to have a plain button for now, we override nothing.
 We still have to add the empty `impl` though.

-Now we describe our custom GObject.
+Next, we describe our custom GObject.

 <span class="filename">Filename: src/main.rs</span>